Cecil Hight: Death

 On Thursday 15 August 1940 a massive German raid of 70 bombers escorted by around 200 fighters was spotted off Portland in Dorset.
 The warning sirens sounded at 5.20pm in Bournemouth.
 234 Squadron, including Pilot Officer Hight, was scrambled to repel the attack.
 Around 6pm his Spitfire, R6988, was hit over Bournemouth.

-It appears that in order to avoid inflicting casualties on the ground, Hight piloted his stricken plane away from the built up area of the town and towards Meyrick Park.
+It is claimed that, in order to avoid inflicting casualties on the ground, Hight piloted his stricken plane away from the built up area of the town and towards Meyrick Park.
 He bailed out as the plane came down but his parachute did not open.
 His body was found under a hedge in the grounds of Hambledon on Leven Avenue.
 He may well have been already dead from machine gun wounds before he hit the ground.
 He was 22 years old.
 His plane crashed less than fifty yards away and created a crater on the corner of Leven Avenue and Walsford Road.

 Canon Hedley Burrows, vicar of St Peter's, arrived and said a prayer for the dead pilot where he lay.
 The owners of Hambledon, Alfred and Edith Hoare, created a garden of remembrance on the spot where Hight had landed.

 Hight's funeral was held on 19 August, conducted by Canon Headley Burrows.
 His coffin was carried by six RAF officers and draped with the British and New Zealand flags, and his uniform cap.
 He was buried with military honours including a firing volley and officers' salute.
 Among the wreaths was a bunch of flowers from the garden where he fell.
 He is buried in an area of Commonwealth War Graves in Bournemouth East Cemetery.
 His family chose a quotation from the Book of Proverbs for his headstone, 'I love them that love me, and those that seek me early shall find me'.

 Hambledon, the house in whose garden Hight's body landed, was itself bombed in an air raid just before midnight on the night of 14 November 1940.
 Alfred and Edith Hoare were both dug out of the rubble, but Alfred died on the way to hospital.
 He was pronounced dead at the Royal Victoria Hospital in Bournemouth on the 15th, and is buried in Wimborne Road Cemetery.
 The Hoares' garden of remembrance continued to be tended by local people.